MacGuffin-Underscore/DelugeScreenPio/README.md

 ### A slightly cheaper alternative, with some extra features
 I made this to be a cheaper alternative to getting your deluge sent for a upgrade.
 Even if I already paid for it.
 It uses the USB port of a USBA host feather to handle midi with PIO, and takes power from the USB C to charge the deluge/onboard battery.

-Still a WIP, so features such as MIDI CC encoders, more button functionality, static screens, 7segment support, etc will be added as I feel like it.
+This project is still a WIP being worked on in my free time between building synths and guitar pedals (and making music sometimes, maybe).
+Features such as MIDI CC encoders, more button functionality, static screens, 7segment support, etc will be added as I feel like it.
+Bugs are present, I am working on them as I can.

 ## Bill of Materials
 For the minimal version, you only need the Feather, OLED, and headers to connect them.
 Everything else is optional.